nilearn/nilearn/doc/dataset_manipulation.rst

 From 4D to 2D arrays
 --------------------

-FMRI data is naturally represented as a 4D block of data: 3 spatial dimensions and time.
+fMRI data is usually represented as a 4D block of data: 3 spatial dimensions and one of time.
 In practice, we are most often only interested in working only on the time-series of the voxels in the brain.
-It is convenient to apply a brain mask and go from a 4D array to a 2D array, `voxel` **x** `time`, as depicted below:
+It is thus convenient to apply a brain mask and go from a 4D array to a 2D array, `voxel` **x** `time`, as depicted below:

 .. only:: html